 The museum staff have been collecting documentation about the meaning, function and/or provenance of objects in the collection ever since the museum was founded.
 This documentation includes written articles, newspaper clippings, restoration documentation, black-and-white photographs and more recent photographs, provenance information, etc. The contents of these files can vary greatly depending on the object itself.

 Practically all the collection documentation is available for research purposes.
-If a certain file is available, this is usually indicated under ‘documentation’ with the object data in Rijksstudio.
+If a certain file is available, this is usually indicated under ‘documentation’ with the object data in Collection Online.
 Correspondence and information about purchase prices and the amounts for which objects are insured are not made public.

 Restoration documentation is available for viewing only by submitting a justified request which involves completing this form.
 A request for restoration documentation should be submitted at least three days in advance.